danielfostiak/Normal-Intersections-Mathematics/README.md

 I then decided that it would be interesting to visualise these areas via numerical and computational methods.

 Here are a few.
-(There are more beautiful ones, but I will leave them to you to find)
+(There are more beautiful ones, but I will leave them to you to find).

+## Algorithms learnt
+Brent's Method: A numerical root-finding algorithm used to approximate the roots of a polynomial or any continuous function.
+It combines the bisection method, secant method, and inverse quadratic interpolation for efficient and robust convergence.

+Numpy's Method: NumPy's roots() function uses an eigenvalue-based approach for polynomial root-finding, particularly for real polynomial coefficients.
+I wish I had a better understanding of eigenvalues and matrix manipulation to explain this better.
+I am excited to learn more about it.

+I chose to use Numpy's roots() method as it was faster than Brent's Method when I timed the speeds of both algorithms.
+However, I do believe that Brent's method is more intuitive and easier to understand and am sure there are situations where it is advantageous to use it.

 ## Normal intersections
 $y=x^2$